getsolus/solus-site.github.io/content/blog/2019-03-19-solus-4-released.md

 Some other changes / fixes of note:

 - Added dedicated CSS classes for Sound widgets (`apps-list`, `devices-list`, `sound-devices`) as well as various popovers to make it easier for theme developers.
-- We now prevent the dragging of desktop icons into the IconTasklist, given it's purpose is to show favorited and/or active windows.
+- We now prevent the dragging of desktop icons into the IconTasklist, given its purpose is to show favorited and/or active windows.

 ## GNOME

-Our GNOME experience has seen some minor refinements to our out-of-the-box default experience.
+Our GNOME experience has seen some refinements to our out-of-the-box default experience.

 - Gedit with now default to using the Oblivion theme
 - Nautilus will now default to sorting directories before files.
 - We now default to the Plata (Noir) GTK Theme.

+## MATE

+Our MATE experience has seen some refinements to our out-of-the-box default experience.

+- We now default to Plata GTK Theme for improved system theming
+- We've resolved an issue with password setting in the About Me of MATE Control Center
+- Due to various issues with broken user management, we have decided to temporarily remove the packages responsible for providing this functionality, which are `gnome-system-tools` , `system-tools-backend`,  and `liboobs`.
+We are actively working with the developer of an [alternative tool](https://github.com/zhuyaliang/user-admin) to resolve various issues (such as avatar and language setting) and we are optimistic we'll have a solution to deliver to our users.
+When this tooling is considered ready for production, we will deploy it automatically to our MATE users.

+Our MATE ISO ships with latest of the MATE 1.20 series, which has numerous improvements and fixes such as:

+- Applet fixes in Cpufreq and Eyes
+- Numerous fixes in MATE Tweak
+- Numerous fixes in MATE Panel such as for the Clock and na-tray
+- Support for background fallback on HiDPI in mate-desktop
+- You now double-click instead of single-click to edit keyboard shortcuts in MATE Control Center

 ## Plasma

-We're happy to introduce the availability of a new Plasma Testing ISO.
+Thanks to the hard work by Friedrich von Gellhorn (Girtablulu) and the groundwork laid by Peter O'Connor (sunnyflunk), we're happy to introduce the availability of a new Plasma Testing ISO.
+This new Plasma Testing ISO features the latest of the Plasma Desktop [5.15](https://kde.org/announcements/plasma-5.15.0.php) series, [5.15.3](https://kde.org/announcements/plasma-5.15.3.php), and is complemented by KDE Frameworks 5.56, KDE Applications 18.12.3, and Qt 5.12.1.

+This Plasma Testing ISO features various performance improvements, as well as reduced QML Engine Memory usage thanks Qt 5.12 by upwards of 30%.
+It also features improvements from the latest Plasma Desktop and KDE Applications such as:

+- Crash fixes for Dolphin
+- Full support for emoji characters, including coloured emojis.
+- KDE Plasma 5.15 is starting up now faster.
+- Some new/improved icons.

+We have also refined our default experience so windows now open in the center of the desktop, as well as the addition of a new default keyboard shortcut for showing your desktop (Meta+D).

+You can download the new Plasma Testing ISO [here](https://getsol.us/releases/4.0/Solus-Plasma-Testing.iso)

+## Thank You

+We would like to thank everyone that has supported and contributed to Solus and its endeavors, including Budgie Desktop.
+It's you, our community, that has made this release possible.
+Whether you've filed bugs, fixed software, contributed code, translated Budgie Desktop, or shared Solus releases with your colleagues, friends, and family, you've helped shape this release and improved the project for everyone.

+Thank you for believing in our shared vision for the project.
+We look forward to working alongside all of you on many more releases in the future.

 ---